martintasker/mathmd/README.md

 You have some options with the above snippet:

-* don't include it at all: then, the `&lt;mathmd&gt;` tag will only format as plain markdown
+* don't include it at all: then, the `<mathmd>` tag will only format as plain markdown
 * don't bother with the `inlineMath` specification: then, only the default `\(` and `\)` escapes will be used for inline math
 * use the default setting for messageStyle which shows you when MathJax is formatting and when it detects errors